eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_resources_guide.md

 ### Subjective CPU Billing

-Subjective billing is an optional feature of the EOS blockchain that lets nodes bill account resources locally in their own node without sharing the billing with the rest of the network.
-It has, since its introduction, benefited the nodes, which adopted it, because it reduced the node CPU usage by almost 90%.
-On the other side, sometimes, it results in failed transactions or lost transactions.
-As a developer you should be aware that when a smart contract code uses a "check" function, like `assert()` or `check()`, to verify data, it can trigger transaction failure and thus can lead to subjective billing issues.
-One alternative is to assert or check earlier in a contract’s execution to reduce the billing applied.
-Or if the lack of an error message does not affect user experience, some contracts may benefit from replacing some asserts and checks with return statements to ensure their transactions succeed and are billed objectively on-chain.
+Subjective billing is an optional feature of the EOS blockchain.
+It allows nodes to bill account resources locally in their own node without sharing the billing with the rest of the network.
+Since its introduction, subjective billing benefited the nodes that adopted it because it reduced the node CPU usage by almost 90%.
+It can result in failed transactions or lost transactions.
+Subjective billing can trigger transaction failure when a smart contract code uses a "check" function, like `assert()` or `check()` command to verify data.
+When this situation occurs, assert or check earlier in the system contract execution to reduce the applied billing.
+If the lack of an error message does not affect the user experience, a system contract may benefit by replacing some assets and checks with a return statement.
+This replacement ensures their transactions succeed and are billed objectively on-chain.

 Find more details about subjective billing in the [Introduction to subjective billing and lost transactions](https://eosnetwork.com/blog/api-plus-an-introduction-to-subjective-billing-and-lost-transactions/) article.

 ### How To Rent CPU

-For details on how to rent CPU resources refer to [Account Power Up](#account-power-up) section.
+For details on how to rent CPU resources refer to the [Account Power Up](#account-power-up) section.

 ## NET Resource

-NET, as CPU and RAM, is a very important system resource in the EOS blockchain.
-When the blockchain executes a transaction it consumes CPU and NET, therefore sufficient NET must be allocated to the payer account for transactions to complete.
+As CPU and RAM, the NET resource is an important system resource in the EOS blockchain.
+When the blockchain executes a transaction, it consumes CPU and NET.
+Sufficient NET must be allocated to the payer account for transactions to complete.
 NET is referred to as `net bandwidth` on the `dune -- cleos get account` command output.

 ### How Is NET Calculated

-When an account uses the allocated NET, the amount that can be used in one transaction is limited by predefine [maximum NET](https://docs.eosnetwork.com/cdt/latest/reference/Classes/structeosio_1_1blockchain__parameters#variable-max-transaction-net-usage) limit.
-Transactions executed by the blockchain contain one or more actions, and each transaction must consume an amount of NET which is in the limits defined by the aforementioned blockchain settings.
+The amount of allocated NET that can be used in one transaction is limited by predefined limits [maximum NET](https://docs.eosnetwork.com/cdt/latest/reference/Classes/structeosio_1_1blockchain__parameters#variable-max-transaction-net-usage).
+Transactions executed by the blockchain contain one or more actions.
+Each transaction must consume an amount of NET that is in the limits defined by the previously menbtioned blockchain settings.

-The blockchain calculates and updates the remaining resources, for the accounts which execute transactions, with each block, before each transaction is executed.
-When a transaction is prepared for execution, the blockchain makes sure the payer account has enough NET to cover for the transaction execution.
-The necessary NET is calculated based on the transaction size, that is, the size of the packed transaction as it is stored in the blockchain.
-If the account has enough NET resources the transaction can be executed otherwise it is rejected.
+For accounts that execute transactions, the blockchain calculates and updates the remaining resources for each block before each transaction is executed.
+When a transaction is prepared for execution, the blockchain determines whether the payer account has enough NET to cover the transaction execution.
+The necessary NET is calculated based on the transaction size, which is the size of the packed transaction as it is stored in the blockchain.
+If the account has enough NET resources, the transaction can be executed; otherwise it is rejected.
 For technical details please refer to the following sources:

 * [The NET configuration variables](https://github.com/AntelopeIO/leap/blob/a4c29608472dd195d36d732052784aadc3a779cb/libraries/chain/include/eosio/chain/config.hpp#L57)
 * [The transaction initialization](https://github.com/AntelopeIO/leap/blob/e55669c42dfe4ac112e3072186f3a449936c0c61/libraries/chain/controller.cpp#L1559)